cwon150/Problem-Solving1_Variables/README.md

 # For simplity, we image that there are cups. 'a' is coffee and 'b' is tea.
 Actually we also can do this problem with strings as variables.

-# Solution: We add another variables, which is getting another empty cup.
-Let's call it, 'c'.
+# Solution: We add another variables, which is 'c', which is an empty cup.

 # 1. Pour 'a' (coffee) to 'c'.
 Now 'c' has coffee.
 Hence, c = a.
 (Line 15)

 # 2. According to Python, 'a' still has coffee.
-We pour 'a' coffee away to the sink, and fill with 'b' tea.
+We drank 'a' coffee until the cup is empty, and then we fill with 'b' tea.
 Now 'a' has tea.
 Hence, a = b.
 (Line 19)

 # 3. According to Python, 'b' still has tea.
-We pour 'b' tea away to the sink, and fill with 'c' coffee.
+We drank 'b' tea until the cup is empty, and fill with 'c' coffee.
 Now 'b' has coffee.
 Hence, b = c (Line 23)

 # 4. This is not important, but for people to understand. 'c' is still filled with coffee.
 If it is in an integer for a = 5; b = 10 , the result 'c' is still 5.